How do I check if my CloudFront API uses an earlier version?

 AND parse_datetime(apiversion, 'yyyy_MM_dd') < parse_datetime('2020_05_31', 'yyyy_MM_dd');

-This query returns the AWS Identity and Access Management (IAM) identity, source IP address, API call (event), and user agent associated with the API calls.
-Use this information to determine which applications you want to update with the new CloudFront API versions.
+The preceding query returns the AWS Identity and Access Management (IAM) identity, source IP address, API call, and user agent that's associated with the API call.
+Use this information to determine the applications that you want to update with the latest CloudFront API version.

 AWS OFFICIAL